rach0022/mad9135-f20-p1-react-crud-list/README.md

 ## To Do:

-- [ ] Add update and delete functionality
+- [x] Add update and delete functionality
+- [ ] split up the CreatureList into a ListView and a ListItem component
 - [ ] Render collection-items conditionally for the CreatureList (do not show avatar if non set, disable info link if null)
 - [ ] Add form validation for the Create/ Update form
 - [ ] (OPTIONAL) create useCreatureFormInputState hook to easily read form values from the create/ update form